 How Close Is Too Close?

 So how far should branches be from your roof?
-Experts usually say that the branch tip should be at least six to ten feet away from the roof.
+Experts usually say that tree branch trimming should ensure the branch tip is at least six to ten feet away from the roof.
 This allows for branches to sway in the wind without touching the rooftop.
 It also makes it less likely for tree limbs to fall on the house itself if knocked off during a storm.

 How To Protect Your Roof

 While the professionals take care of the branches, there are things you can do to keep your roof safe.
-For instance, cleaning up fallen branches after windy days can keep branches from scraping against your roof.
+For instance, you can learn how to cut tree branches over the roof or clean up fallen branches after windy days to keep branches from scraping against your roof.
 Also, make sure the gutters are clean; this keeps excess water from overflowing onto the rooftop, further damaging it.